physiatrist

 Examples are automatically compiled from online sources to show current usage.
 Read More Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback.

 Recent Examples of physiatrist Crandell, the Harvard physiatrist, is a funny, brainy, and upbeat clinician who treats people with amputations in the Spaulding Rehabilitation Center, a building overlooking Boston Harbor.
 Rivka Galchen, The New Yorker, 9 Dec.
 2024 Good options include orthopedic physicians, physiatrists (who specialize in treating pain and physical impairments), or physical therapists.
 Cindy Kuzma, SELF, 29 Oct.
 2024 The study’s results are also promising because, unlike many forms of activity, walking is a safe and accessible exercise for most people, added Paul Cooke, MD, assistant attending physiatrist at the Hospital for Special Surgery in New York.
-Maggie O'Neill, Health, 3 July 2024 So, now, your physiatrist is recommending injections.
-Dr. Keith Roach, oregonlive, 1 Sep.
+Maggie O'Neill, Health, 3 July 2024 An orthopedic surgeon is a reasonable choice, as is a physical medicine doctor (physiatrist).
+Dr. Keith Roach, oregonlive, 25 Aug.
 2023 As a physiatrist, her practice centered on the diagnosis, prevention and treatment of disabilities related to the brain, nerves, bones and muscles.
 Frederick N. Rasmussen, Baltimore Sun, 6 July 2023

 Recent Examples of Synonyms for physiatrist